maomeideliu/astron-rpa/frontend/README.md

 ## 📋 Overview

-AstraRPA Frontend is a modern frontend platform built for RPA applications.
+AstronRPA Frontend is a modern frontend platform built for RPA applications.
 It provides a comprehensive solution for building both web-based and desktop RPA applications with a unified codebase.

 The platform features a monorepo architecture using pnpm workspaces, supporting multiple application types including web applications, desktop applications (via Tauri), and browser plugins, all sharing common components and utilities.